 Are you a good public speaker?
 Do you enjoy solving problems?
 Are you fascinated by how people communicate?
 Then pursuing a Bachelor of Arts degree in Communication Studies at the University of North Texas may be for you.

 Communication Studies majors examine human communicative behavior and the symbolic processes through which humans interact.
-Many Communication Studies graduates pursue careers in:
+Many graduates pursue careers in:

-Communication Studies faculty members are dedicated to high-quality teaching and scholarship.
+Faculty members are dedicated to high-quality teaching and research.
 Many have earned recognition for their contributions inside and outside the classroom.
-Our faculty members have collaborated on projects for the North Texas Chapter of the Arthritis Foundation and the National Hospice and Palliative Care Organization.
+Our faculty members have collaborated on projects for the North Texas Chapter of the Arthritis Foundation, Denton County Friends of the Family and the Ladder Alliance.

-We offer numerous opportunities for you to gain hands-on experience and to meet other Communication Studies majors.
-Our department supports the UNT Debate Team, the Mu Alpha Chapter of the Lambda Pi Eta national honor society, the NCA Future Pros and the Performance Interest Group.
-The Debate team is consistently recognized as one of the state’s best and has students participate in the national meet.
+We offer numerous opportunities for you to gain hands-on experience and meet other Communication Studies majors.
+Our department supports the UNT Debate Team, a student chapter of the Lambda Pi Eta national honor society, the NCA Future Pros organization and the Performance Interest Group.

 Communication Studies majors have completed internships with:

-The department awards several scholarships to help you pursue your education.
+The department awards several scholarships to help you pursue your degree.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.